Easy Fudge Recipe made with just four ingredients for a smooth and delicious chocolate treat!

 For this classic recipe, you’ll need the following ingredients.

-• Sweetened Condensed Milk – you can use my homemade sweetened condensed milk recipe or your favorite store-bought.
+• Sweetened Condensed Milk – You can use my homemade sweetened condensed milk recipe or your favorite store-bought.

-• Kosher Salt – the salt helps to round out the flavor of the fudge and balances the sweetness perfectly without tasting salty at all.
+• Kosher Salt – The salt helps to round out the flavor of the fudge and balances the sweetness perfectly without tasting salty at all.

 • Vanilla Extract – you’ll want to use pure vanilla extract in this recipe rather than imitation vanilla flavoring.
 I love to use my easy homemade vanilla extract for its incredible vanilla flavor.